-Enter your abstract in the box labeled Abstract/Session Description on the first tab.
 The abstract is the only description that prospective participants will see.
 It will appear in the meeting program, website, FOCUS and for the Joint Meetings, the Notices.
 This description should clearly articulate the content and goals for the session, the format of the course, and any necessary prerequisite knowledge, and should be written to help the meeting attendee determine whether or not they wish to attend the session.
 The abstract should be no more than 150 words in length (up to 200 words for a Themed Contributed Paper Session, see additional Themed CPS format details below).

-In the Contact tab, enter all the requested contact information for the organizer(s) and panelists (if applicable).
+Enter all the requested contact information for the organizer(s) and panelists (if applicable).
 You will be asked to provide a very brief biographical sketch for each organizer/panelist, focusing on experience as related to the proposed topic.
 If an organizer has organized a workshop, panel, or poster session in the last three years either at the Joint Meetings or MathFest, list the meeting, session title and approximate session attendance.

-In the Additional Information tab, under AV/Logistical Requests, list any special equipment or logistical needs (A computer projector will be provided; presenters are expected to bring their own laptops.).
+Under AV/Logistical Requests, list any special equipment or logistical needs (A computer projector will be provided; presenters are expected to bring their own laptops.).
 Any special needs should be included here in the original proposal for the session.
 All logistical requests are subject to approval.
 Also on this tab, list any sponsoring organizations, such as SIGMAAs, MAA committees, or external organizations, and indicate if the same session has been offered previously.

-In the Additional Notes field, list any scheduling constraints you have during the meeting, the additional details requested under each session type below, and any other information you wish the selection committee to consider.
+Also, list any scheduling constraints you have during the meeting, the additional details requested under each session type below, and any other information you wish the selection committee to consider.

 An MAA minicourse has a workshop format and focuses on some aspect of collegiate mathematics, the undergraduate mathematics curriculum, or mathematical pedagogy.
 Minicourse participants expect to be involved actively throughout the minicourse, participating in small group discussions, working hands-on activities, etc. Depending on the desires of the organizers, minicourses may include up to 80 participants.